SUPLA/supla-device/extras/examples/linux/android_tv/readme.md

     ./media_state.sh

 Nothing should be printed on the console.
-You can check if atv.state file exists in the folder `/home/supla_user/android_tv` and if it contains data:
+You can check whether the `atv.state` file exists in `/home/supla_user/android_tv` and contains data:

     cat /home/supla_user/android_tv/atv.state

 There should be some number in this file.

-Use CTRL+C to interupt the script.
+Use CTRL+C to interrupt the script.

 Now, we'll configure the service to run `media_state.sh`.
 We'll use `systemctl`.